beeosphere/bee/README.md

 # Bee

-The bee module is the core of BeeOS bee agents.
+The bee module is the core of BeeOS agents.
 It connects bees to a hive and acts as the proxy between the hive and the concrete bee implementation.

 ## Installation